vedic-lang/vedic-lang.github.io/hello-world.md

 ---
 ## 🌱 Hello World!

-After you have learnt how to use the vedicscript cli tool, go to the directory where you want to make your first program, create a file `hello.ved` (it can be a different name) then add the following code there
+After you have learnt how to use the vedic cli tool, go to the directory where you want to make your first program, create a file `hello.ved` (it can be a different name) then add the following code there

 ```js
 वद् "हेलो विश्व!";